nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

+> warning **Warning** In these examples, the returned values serve as a placeholder.
+To protect parameters from attacks such as XSS (Cross-site scripting) in an application, we can use the built-in [ValidationPipe](https://docs.nestjs.com/techniques/validation#using-the-built-in-validationpipe), applying [explicit conversion](https://docs.nestjs.com/techniques/validation#explicit-conversion) that implicitly transform the query and path parameters based on the expected type.

 `@Param()` is used to decorate a method parameter (`params` in the example above), and makes the **route** parameters available as properties of that decorated method parameter inside the body of the method.
 As seen in the code above, we can access the `id` parameter by referencing `params.id`.
 You can also pass in a particular parameter token to the decorator, and then reference the route parameter directly by name in the method body.

 > info **Hint** Import `Param` from the `@nestjs/common` package.